Magic Leap: 2015–2018

-2018–present: product launches
+2018–present

 On July 11, 2018, AT&T invested in the company, set to become its exclusive partner.
-Magic Leap One became the first product to be sold only in AT&T-owned stores across the United States.
 Also AT&T Communications' CEO John Donovan is set to become a board member of the company.

 In April 2019, it was reported that Magic Leap had raised an additional $280 million from NTT Docomo as part of a partnership announced by the two companies.

 In November 2019, it was reported that Magic Leap assigned all of its US patents to J.P.
 Morgan Chase in August 2019.
 The company also announced a significant financing round, which would become its series E when complete.

 On April 22, 2020, Magic Leap indicated a major company restructuring and that half of the company's staff would be laid off due to the COVID-19 pandemic.
 Despite the job cuts, the company raised $350 million in May 2020.